lsbardel/python-stdnet/docs/source/examples/asynchronous.rst

 The :ref:`redis backend <redis-server>` is shipped with an asychronous client written using pulsar_.

-When using stadnet in asynchronous mode, a user writes generator method which pulsar_ treats as asynchronous coroutines.
+When using stdnet in asynchronous mode, a user writes generator method which pulsar_ treats as asynchronous coroutines.
 In this way adding instances of Found model in :ref:`our tutorial application <tutorial-application>` becomes::